-For the best rates, U.S. Bank considers homeowners’ credit scores (at least 730), the loan limit (up to $100,000), and the loan-to-value (LTV) ratio.
+For the best rates, U.S. Bank considers homeowners’ credit scores (at least 730), the line of credit limit (up to $100,000), and the loan-to-value (LTV) ratio.
 There are no closing costs, but you may pay a prepayment penalty of 1% on the original credit amount, up to a maximum of $500, if you pay off the HELOC within three years.
 HELOC amounts range from $15,000 to $750,000 (up to $1 million in California) and repayment periods are available in 10-, 15-, or 20-year terms after a 10-year draw period.
 U.S. Bank charges an annual fee of up to $90 after the first year, unless you sign up for the bank’s Platinum Checking Package (then it’s waived, but you may trade it for a monthly maintenance fee).

 No closing costs

 Penalty of up to $500 if paid off within three years

 Annual fee of $90 if you’re not a bank member